-Flip through 40 pages of a sketchbook that belonged to Oscar, a young Aboriginal man who grew up in Queensland in the 1880s.
+Flip through the pages of Oscar’s sketchbook, a rare record of life in the 19th century as drawn by a young First Nations man who grew up in Queensland in the 1880s.

-The drawings in Oscar’s book appear to present an autobiographical account of his life, with Indigenous scenes and cross-cultural contact.
+The drawings in Oscar’s book appear to present an autobiographical account of his life, with First Nations scenes and cross-cultural contact.

 Warning: Oscar's sketchbook features scenes that some visitors may find disturbing.